kakashihatakesh6/nimbus-hub-weather/README.md

 # Nimbus Hub Weather Application

-This is a React-based virtual keyboard app with support for multiple languages and emoji input. https://nimbus-hub-weather.netlify.app/
+This is a React-based Weather Web Application with support for multiple weather related data such as current temp, wind, 3 hour forecast etc.
+Visit the Application -
+https://nimbus-hub-weather.netlify.app/

 ## Table of Contents